 Many foods are high in silicon as it is so abundant in nature.
 The below foods contained higher amounts of silicon when tested:

 - Bananas and fiber-rich foods.

-Excesses of Vanadium are highly toxic as they inhibit the transporting abilities of sodium and potassium, meaning that fluids will stop moving in and out of cells efficiently.
+Severe excesses of Vanadium are highly toxic as they inhibit the transporting abilities of sodium and potassium, meaning that fluids will stop moving in and out of cells efficiently.
 This is potentially fatal!

 Vanadium was actually named after the Scandinavian Goddess of beauty, youth and luster.
 Since it is speculated to be linked to hormone function and sugar metabolism, this may hold a gem of truth to it!

 Very little vanadium is absorbed through our diet and not much research has gone into what enhances or inhibits it.